The Dikes of Zeeland

 Sample hotel: Hotel Zierikzee

-Day Five: Zierkzee to Burgh Haamstede (56 km)
+Day Five: Zierkzee / Noordgouwe to Burgh Haamstede (56 km)

 On this day you'll get to explore Oosterschelde National Park, a tidal habitat which contains tidal flats that lie under the sea during high tide times.
 When the tide drops down, the flats are covered with food for the many water birds that reside in the area.
 You may even see a seal or two resting on the flats.
 The plants and animals in this area have adapted to be able to live in both salt water and fresh water.